What Are Truck Driver Training Requirements?

 If you have been injured in an accident with a truck, tractor-trailer, or another type of large commercial vehicle, contact the experienced truck driving accident lawyers at Farris, Riley & Pitt, LLP.
 We will not only investigate and work to hold the inexperienced truck driver accountable, but we will also seek to hold their employer responsible.
 We will examine whether the trucking company failed to properly train their driver who ultimately caused your injuries.

 Because these types of accidents and claims can involve multiple parties, you don’t want to handle your claim on your own.
-Place your trust in the experienced truck accident lawyers at Farris, Riley & Pitt, LLP.
+Place your trust in the experienced legal team at Farris, Riley & Pitt, LLP.
 We will investigate, work to collect the truck driver’s logbook information, examine whether the driver was properly trained, and gather other essential evidence in order to help you seek the compensation you deserve.
 Call us today at (205) 324-1212.